cloudmesh-community/book/chapters/case/case.md

 The first step includes to turning on laser cutter.
 An instructor

-First an instructor will demonstrate how to turn the laser cutter on and carry out other preparation taskson how to operate the laser cutter.
+First an instructor will demonstrate how to turn the laser cutter on and carry out other preparation tasks on how to operate the laser cutter.
 Please get familiar but do not yet touch any buttons from the laser cutter.